 Eleven years after receiving a breast cancer diagnosis, Katy Wagnon has a lot to be grateful for: a full recovery, supportive family, and a beautiful daughter with another on the way.
-Now, she’s sharing her story with other survivors, hoping to inspire them and help them through the process.
+Now, she’s sharing her story with other breast cancer survivors, hoping to inspire them and help them through the process.

 As a former FemmePharma employee, Katy was happy to chat with us about being a young survivor, pregnancy after diagnosis, and her perspective a decade later.